-Howard Evans has been teaching massage and bodywork under the auspices The School of Therapeutic Bodywork since 1994.
+Howard Evans has been teaching massage and bodywork under the auspices of The School of Therapeutic Bodywork since 1994.
 He designed and taught courses for Morley College in London, Centro Maxime d’Harroche in Barcelona and AFEDECO in Palma de Mallorca.
 He was a lecturer at the School of Integrated Health, University of Westminster.

 Howard has been in continuous practice since 1992.
 The techniques he teaches are the ones that work best, with the least risk to the practitioner and the patient.
 This is of great importance in an industry where far too many careers are cut short through injury.
 The aim of these courses is not simply to teach massage techniques but to nurture a quality of touch, attention and relationship that is all too often missing in physical therapists.

 The School of Therapeutic Bodywork offers workshops and professional training courses to:

 Complete beginners who wish to learn massage simply for the pleasure of practicing on friends and family or who wish to explore massage as a profession.